How we calculate our food waste figures (UK)

 - Plants and flowers in the Produce category.

-- Some individual products were excluded in other categories where they were clearly not food, for example: books, glassware.
+- Individual products in other categories where they were clearly not food, for example: books, glassware, and candles.

 In order to calculate the amount of food wasted each year we record the following data in our stores and depots.